KevinCurtisDev/tech_job_finder/README.md

 Figuring out the best way to handle the UI of a web app like this was a challenge and an area I will revisit after some further study.
 While the UI flows quite well, it can at times be difficult to tell how potential users will interact with it.
 I feel further testing is needed with a larger demographic of tech job hunters and recruiters.

 ### Database
-FIguring out the database schema was initially a difficult process, as I found myself adding and removing features as I built the web app, which meant changing the database structure a number of times.
+Figuring out the database schema was initially a difficult process, as I found myself adding and removing features as I built the web app, which meant changing the database structure a number of times.
 In the end, I went with a simple setup inspired by Brad Traversy (Traversy Media).

 ## Sources
 All images were taken from unsplash.com.